 The pattern you see in these towels is created by alternating contrasting “light” and “dark” ends in plain weave to make a seemingly complex structure.
 One place were folks get confused, is using the interchangeable language of “pattern” and “structure” in weaving.
 Color-and-Weave is a plain weave structure that creates unique patterns.
 In this usage, a structure is the way the yarns interlace, whereas the pattern is the look they produce.

 This particular towel is made by threading 2 ends of fine 8/2 unmercerized cotton in every slot or hole.
-We need to wrap our heads around the concept of “ends” (each individual thread) and “spaces” (the slots and holes).
+We need to wrap our heads around the concept of “ends” (each individual thread) and working ends or the yarns that go into each spaces either the slot or a holes.
 For example, to thread the Dacquari colorway, you thread 8 ends Jade over 4 spaces (slot, hole, slot, hole), 2 ends Turk (slot), 4 ends jade (hole, slot), and 2 ends Turk (hole).
+This gives you a working end of two threads each.
 Note: it doesn’t matter if you start on a slot or a hole.
 I started in a slot in this example.

 Direct and Indirect